bjuulp/lwftp/README.md

 interface.
 It can be used as a library to build smarter clients with more features.

-The state machine supports 4 basic operations:
+The state machine supports 5 basic operations:
 * connect
 * store
 * retrieve
+* get size
 * close

+Additionally, it is possible to monitor progress by means of an rts callback and corresponding cts API function, which needs to be called in response to the rts callback.

 LWFTP requires the remote server to support binary transfer and passive connection.